Strong Determinism: Defining Strong Determinism

-Simplicity is important on both approaches.
+Simplicity is important to both approaches.
 On reformed Humeanism, simplicity is one of the constitutive features of fundamental laws.
-On minimal primitivism, it is an epistemic guide for discovering and evaluating candidate fundamental laws.\footnote{Some anti-Humeans may worry that accepting the principle of Epistemic Guides opens them up to an objection from Humeans: since the minimal primitivist laws can be anything, why think they are simple?
-However, Humeans are not in a position to make that objection, as they make a similar assumption about the mosaic.
-The Humean mosaic could be anything and yet Humeans assume it has various nice features such as supporting induction and allowing simple systematizations.
-This is an important issue deserving its own paper; I do not have the space here to discuss it further. }
+On minimal primitivism, it is an epistemic guide for discovering and evaluating candidate fundamental laws.